7 Best Hotels in Bocas Del Toro for an Eco-Adventure!

 Play

-Practise your sun salutations on Island Plantation’s hillside yoga platform, walk the beach and splash about in the outdoor swimming pool.
+Practice your sun salutations on Island Plantation’s hillside yoga platform, walk the beach and splash about in the outdoor swimming pool.

 And forget about the outside world (one of the best things to do in Bocas del Toro).

-More best great Bocas del Toro hotels
+More great Bocas del Toro hotels

 4) La Loma Jungle Lodge